nikosvlachogiannakis/Paper-Presentation/Presentations/slides_newest.md

 - KS suffers from the multi-testing problem, that is, drift-like behavior emerging by random chance

+# Effect of split point

+- Observe a significant increase in performance which is also more reliable in case of a correct split point

 ### Advice

 - Choosing appropriate preprocessing techniques or descriptors to select or construct suited features
 - In case of high dimensionality with high cost in case of false alarms, one should refrain from using drift detectors that operate feature-wise

-# Effect of split point

-- We study this effect using the uniform dataset with 250 samples, either with optimal or with random split points
-- Observe a significant increase in performance which is also more reliable in case of a correct split point

 --